 - enter into any access contract that is freely negotiated (s.
-27); - set prices for railways services without incurring a loss (s.
 27); - make reasonable charges to an access applicant for supplying certain information that has been requested (s.
 29); - have its costs, legitimate business interests and investments taken into account in the event of access arbitration (s.
 38); - request confidential information provided to the regulator or an arbitrator be kept confidential (s.
 48, s.
 63); - not to have to bear any capital costs of addition or extension of railway infrastructure to meet an applicant's needs (s.
 52); and - appeal an arbitrator's decision (s.
 56).